Buster Crabbe

 Clarence Linden "Buster" Crabbe II (/ˈkræb/; February 7, 1908 – April 23, 1983) was an American two-time Olympic swimmer and film and television actor.
 He won the 1932 Olympic gold medal for 400-metre freestyle swimming event, which launched his career on the silver screen and later television.
 He starred in a variety of popular feature films and movie serials released between 1933 and the 1950s, portraying the top three syndicated comic-strip heroes of the 1930s: Tarzan, Flash Gordon, and Buck Rogers.
-In 1983 Crabbe died of a heart attack in Arizona.

 Early life

 Crabbe was born February 7, 1908, to Edward Clinton Simmons Crabbe, a real estate broker, and Lucy Agnes (née McNamara) Crabbe, in Oakland, California.
 He had a brother, Edward Clinton Simmons Crabbe Jr. (1909–1972).
 Crabbe grew up in Hawaii and graduated from Punahou School in Honolulu.
 He then attended the University of Southern California, where he was the school's first All-American swimmer (1931) and a 1931 NCAA freestyle titlist.
 He also became a member of the Sigma Chi fraternity before graduating from USC in 1931.